Tomeamis/youcompleteme-vscode/README.md

 * `YouCompleteMe.reparseTimeout`: After this many milliseconds with no edits, the extension will reparse the current file and add diagnostics
 * `YouCompleteMe.logLevel`: The verbosity of logging

+## Commands

+* `YCM: Shutdown server`: Shutdown YCM server.
+It will be started again with reloaded settings when a request is sent to it.

 ## Known Issues